microsoft/vscode-docs/docs/remote/create-dev-container.md

 If you aren't creating a custom Dockerfile for development, you may want to install additional developer tools such as `curl` inside the service's container.
 While less efficient than adding these tools to the container image, you can also use the `postCreateCommand` property for this purpose.

-See [installing additional software](#install-additional-software) for more information on installing software and the [devcontainer.json reference](/docs/remote/devcontainerjson-reference.md) for more information about the `postCreateCommand` property.
+See [install additional software](#install-additional-software) for more information on installing software and the [devcontainer.json reference](/docs/remote/devcontainerjson-reference.md) for more information about the `postCreateCommand` property.

 If your application was built using C++, Go, or Rust, or another language that uses a ptrace-based debugger, you will also need to add the following settings to your Docker Compose file: